Margins

 Meeting point atemporally from social/outside, personal, cultural and political spheres ...

-Removed from the managed visibility of these interiors, outdoor space offered a different register of time, movement, and decision-making—one less governed by surveillance, spatial competition, or imposed constraint.
+Removed from the managed visibility of these interiors, outdoor space offered a different register of time, movement, and decision-making—one less governed by surveillance, spatial competition, or equipment and space that is conditional.
 Within these exterior settings, the work developed a heightened responsiveness to weather, ambient sound, passing light, uneven surfaces, people and contingency, allowing material uncertainty to become an active part of the live ecology.
 The movement outdoors therefore marked both a continuation of practice and a critical shift away from inherited institutional expectations, demonstrating how displaced conditions of making can generate their own visual and political language.

 Rabid Heart (Feb - June 2025)